Getting your kitchen back to school ready with lunch making stations + more Back-to-School Lunch Box Ideas.

 Now that my kids are older they can make their own lunches which makes things a lot easier.
 No more guessing what to pack for each of them.

-My son and daughter love sandwiches, so I try to mix thing up a bit so it doesn't get too boring.
-They love these Pepperoni Pizza & Ham and Cheese Pinwheels pictured above.
-This is something they can easily put together on their own, so I will be sharing the recipe at the end of this post.
+My kids love sandwiches, so I try to mix things up a bit so it doesn't get too boring.
+They love these Pepperoni Pizza & Ham and Cheese Pin Wheels pictured above.
+This is something that my kids can easily put together on their own.
+Look for the recipe at the end of this post.

 When it comes to lunch items I've found that if everything is organized, and in place things run much smoother, and there's less stress for everyone.
 I like to have lunch making stations in two different areas of my kitchen (refrigerator & pantry).

-Having two different stations ensures that my kids will have everything they need in a arms reach to make their lunches.
-School lunches are also made the night before since everyone has a hard time getting up and around in the morning.
+Having two different stations ensures that my kids will have everything they need in a arms reach to make their own lunches.
+We also make school lunches the night before since everyone has a hard time getting up and around in the morning.

-Everything fits nicely inside the refrigerator pretty much on any shelf.
-I also store boxes of Gogurts, Nestle Pure Water bottles, and a few Lunchables for my son.
-Right now Walmart has their Lunchables on rollback for $1, so it's a good time to stock up.
+It all fits nicely inside the refrigerator pretty much on any shelf.
+I also store boxes of yogurt sticks, smaller water bottles, a few Lunchables for my picky son.
 Everything is in one place so the kids just have to pull out the container and add what they want.
 I always restock everything on Sundays so we can start fresh again for the next week.

 Before I go I'm including the recipe for the Pepperoni Pizza & Ham & Cheese Pinwheels.
 I hope a few of these ideas help your school year run a little bit smoother.

-If you're looking for a few other sandwich ideas you can give these a try:
+If you're looking for a few additional sandwich options, check out these:

 Pin to your Favorite Pinterest Board